Taking proper vacations

 This is one of most contested topics I get to chat about with founders.

 At this point in my life, my opinion is formed, after many debates and many experiments.
-Ending in a hospital bed, settled this debate once and for all for me.
+Ending in a hospital bed, settled this debate for me once and for all.

 You can get to the same conclusion when you are: by the pearly gates of heaven, in a hospital bed, or before any harm is done to you.
 It’s your choice.

-Here is the rationale to what a proper vacation is, and what it isn’t – so you can ask yourself if you ever took a proper vacation…
+Here is the rationale to what a proper vacation is, and what it isn’t – so you can test if you ever took a proper vacation.

-This article is written for the US workforce mostly, although, many countries follow the same insane work schedule.
+This article is written for the US workforce mostly, although, many countries follow the same insane work schedule an norms.

 For founders of VC-backed start-ups, this topic is more critical than anyone else.
 But if you work in a Western society economy, whether you are the CEO, executive, manager or employee – heed my call.